hed-hog/development/lib/libs/admin/README.md

 #### `delete({ ids }: DeleteDTO)`

-- **Description**: Deletes one or more routes identified by their IDs.
+- **Description**: Deletes one or more route identified by their IDs.
 - **Parameters**:
 - `ids`: An object containing an array of route IDs to delete.

 #### `listRoles(routeId: number, paginationParams: PaginationDTO)`

-- **Description**: Retrieves a paginated list of roles associated with a specific route.
+- **Description**: Retrieves a paginated list of role associated with a specific route.
 - **Parameters**:
-  - `routeId`: The ID of the route to retrieve associated roles.
+  - `routeId`: The ID of the route to retrieve associated role.
   - `paginationParams`: Includes pagination parameters.

 #### `updateRoles(routeId: number, data: UpdateIdsDTO)`

-- **Description**: Updates the roles associated with a specific route.
+- **Description**: Updates the role associated with a specific route.
 - **Parameters**:
   - `routeId`: The ID of the route.
   - `data`: An object containing an array of role IDs to associate with the route.